tameravci/jekyll-now/_posts/2020-2-24-Developing BAIL's backend - Part 1.md

 void schedule(ClientId authenticatedAndAuthorizedUser, Date when, PhoneNumber withWhom);
 ```

 It's important to note that all these APIs will have to carry the authenticated user id so that the backend can check whether or not this user is authorized to set a date on behalf of the owner of the client id.
 Usually, those client ids or auth tokens should be short-lived and periodically refreshed.
-Ignoring for the time being.
+Ignoring that for the time being.

 We are almost there.
 We need one more API.
 Whenever I open the app, I'd like to see my unconfirmed plans.
 Remember, we are sending notifications when both parties enter their plans that they wish to cancel but otherwise the plans are still happening and you will hopelessly look at your dashboards.
 For that, we need to retrieve the unconfirmed plans from the backend starting from today into the future